How To Check your iPhone for Spyware

 Spy App Infestation

 When it comes to installing new apps on iPhones, the Apple folks have a pretty stern system of checks and balances which prevents any unverified apps from being available in the app store.
-Therefore, to get infested with a spy app, you either have to:
+Therefore, to get infested with a spy app, you may have done one of these two things:

 - Install the suspicious app yourself because you were bored, or